Last Modified: June 10, 2014

 Caution should be exercised when bonding doors, hoods and trunks.
 You don't want to end up drilling through the lid, or into a wiring harness underneath!
 (Another good reason to buy a service manual.)
 Keep straps away from away from hinges, door stops, and weather seals.
 Hoods and trunks should be strapped across both hinges.
 If you mount an HF antenna on a trunk lid, you will indeed have excessive common mode current, no matter how well you bond the lid and/or mount.
-Making matters worse, common mode choke have to be placed outside the vehicle to minimize RFI ingress.
+Making matters worse, common mode chokes must be placed outside the vehicle to minimize RFI ingress.
 This goes for control leads chokes too.
 This is another good reason to avoid trunk mounting on any band below 2 meters.

 Odds & Ends

 There is one more aspect of bonding that merits mentioning.
 As stated above, even seasoned amateurs confuse DC and RF grounds with ground planes.
 As a result, too many amateurs believe a DC ground strap from the mount to a hard point on the body or chassis is a substitute for a ground plane.
 It is not.

 Lastly, a 1/4 wave vertical antenna (loaded or not) is one half of a dipole.
 When used as a base station antenna, a vertical must have a number of radials under it.
 These radials act as the missing half of the dipole.
 In the case of a mobile antenna, the missing half is supplied by the vehicle, and its apparent capacitance to the ground underneath the vehicle.
 Since ground loss is the single biggest factor with respect to efficiency for any vertical (especially a mobile one), maximizing what ground plane a vehicle represents, is essential.
 As with the number of radials, the more you have, the better (at least to a point).
 This is true of bonding as well.